ebraimcarvalho/my-way/database/readme.md

 NoSQL databases and Relational databases do not replace each other for all tasks.

 Both do different tasks extremely well, and should be utilized for the use cases they fit best.

+### Let's to learn the fundamentals of how to do relational data modeling by focusing on normalization, denormalization, fact/dimension tables, and different schema models.

+#### Importance of Relational Databases:

+- Standardization of data model: Once your data is transformed into the rows and columns format, your data is standardized and you can query it with SQL

+- Flexibility in adding and altering tables: Relational databases gives you flexibility to add tables, alter tables, add and remove data.

+- Data Integrity: Data Integrity is the backbone of using a relational database.

+- Standard Query Language (SQL): A standard language can be used to access the data with a predefined language.

+- Simplicity : Data is systematically stored and modeled in tabular format.

+- Intuitive Organization: The spreadsheet format is intuitive but intuitive to data modeling in relational databases.